Learn more and get your questions answered in a no-cost kidney education class.

 Some dietary choices to avoid are:

-No matter what your situation, you can exercise.
+No matter what your situation, there are exercise options that can work for you.
 Getting in motion, even if it’s only for a short time every day, will help you to feel better, stronger and more in control of your life.
 Always remember to discuss exercise with your nephrologist and let him or her know if you are having difficulty.

-Some recommendations for beginners are (aim for 15-20 minutes):
+Some suggestions for beginners are (aim for 15-20 minutes):

-Some recommendations for intermediates are (aim for 20-30 minutes):
+Some suggestions for intermediates are (aim for 20-30 minutes):

 If you smoke, stop.
 Many studies have shown that it is a very unhealthy habit to have, but smoking is even more dangerous to dialysis patients because of your delicate vascular system.
 Your arteries are like a rubber band.
 They expand and contract drastically each time you smoke or are around passive smoke.
-Many home dialysis patients have hardening and calcification of the arteries because of rapid weight gains and losses and poor phosphorus control.
 When you smoke and your arteries cannot expand and contract, it causes a temporary raising and lowering of your blood pressure.
 This in turn causes stress on your heart.
 The stress on your heart may manifest as chest pain, shortness of breath, heart attack and/or stroke.
 There is no time like the present to kick the habit.

 Kidney disease is one of the most overlooked and under-scrutinized diseases.
 Did you know that there are actually five functions your kidneys perform?
 Kidneys remove fluid, remove waste, produce renin, maintain calcium/phosphorus balance and produce erythropoietin.
 If these concepts are unfamiliar to you, get out your training manual and review the functions of the kidney.
 If you cannot locate your training manual, contact your local home dialysis nurse.
 People who are well educated about their health condition and involved in their care often have better clinical outcomes.